Chart Color Schemes

 Bondi Beach - North Bondi features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Bondi Beach - North Bondi, as per the latest Census, houses constituted 9.9% of dwellings, with other types such as semi-detached homes, apartments, and 'other' dwellings making up 90.1%.
-This is in contrast to Sydney metropolitan areas where houses comprised 18.3% and other dwellings accounted for 81.8%.
-Home ownership in Bondi Beach - North Bondi stood at 19.8%, with mortgaged properties at 21.9% and rented ones at 58.3%.
-The median monthly mortgage repayment was $3,467, lower than Sydney metro's average of $3,600.
-The median weekly rent in the area was $689, slightly higher than Sydney metro's figure of $670.
-Nationally, Bondi Beach - North Bondi's median monthly mortgage repayments were significantly higher at $3,467 compared to the Australian average of $1,863, and rents were substantially higher at $689 versus the national figure of $375.
+Dwelling structure in Bondi Beach - North Bondi, as per the latest Census, consisted of 9.9% houses and 90.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 18.3% houses and 81.8% other dwellings.
+Home ownership in Bondi Beach - North Bondi was at 19.8%, with the remainder being mortgaged (21.9%) or rented (58.3%).
+The median monthly mortgage repayment in the area was $3,467, below Sydney metro's average of $3,600.
+Median weekly rent was $689, compared to Sydney metro's $670.
+Nationally, Bondi Beach - North Bondi's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing